1 Day Zion National Park Itinerary: How to Maximize Your Time

 The Zion National Park Shuttle runs for specific times and dates through the park.
 This shuttle has specific times and you do not want to miss the bus.
 If you miss the bus you are expected to walk back to your destination.

 The Springdale Shuttle runs through numerous stops in Springdale and drops guests off at the entrance of Zion National Park.
-There is a stop outside the Best Western we stayed at but the Springdale Shuttle does not typically run in the winter months.
+There is a stop outside the Best Western we stayed at, but the Springdale Shuttle does not typically run in the winter months.

 I can’t stress this enough: check the shuttle times and use it to plan your day at Zion.
 Especially with kids!
 You don’t want to get stuck and have to add hours and miles to your day if you can avoid it.

 I was surprised at how much we could get done in 1 day at Zion National Park.
-If you plan to do a few more hikes or a couple of the longer ones you may want to plan an extra day but we felt like we successfully got a lot done with our Zion National Park one day itinerary.
+If you plan to do a few more hikes or a couple of the longer ones you may want to plan an extra day but I felt like we successfully got a lot done with our Zion National Park one day itinerary.

 Want to hear more from me?
-Subscribe to my Five for the Road Substack where I share the latest posts from the blog, plus destination and theme park news I am excited about.
+Subscribe to my newsletter where I share the latest posts from the blog, plus destination and theme park news I am excited about.
 It is like a coffee chat delivered to your inbox. 🙂